alisatelier/snake-client/READMEHOST.md

 ### Terminal 2: Snek Controller

 This is where you join the game and control your snek.
-It’s also where your snek’s broadcast messages (moves, taunts, etc.) will appear.
+It’s also where your snek’s log messages (moves, speed, etc.) will appear.
+You should remain in the snake-client folder for this terminal.

 #### Snek Name: